-Born in Israel and educated at Tel Aviv University and St. Antony's College, Oxford, Omer Bartov's early research concerned the Nazi indoctrination of the Wehrmacht and the crimes it committed in World War II, analyzed in his books, The Eastern Front, 1941-1945, and Hitler's Army.
+Born in Israel and educated in Israel and Oxford University, Omer Bartov's early research concerned Nazi indoctrination and the crimes of the Wehrmacht in World War II, analyzed in his books, The Eastern Front, 1941-1945, and Hitler's Army.
 He then turned to the links between total war and genocide, discussed in his books Murder in Our Midst, Mirrors of Destruction, and Germany's War and the Holocaust.
-Bartov's interest in representation also led to his study, The "Jew" in Cinema, which examines the recycling of antisemitic stereotypes in film.
-His last monograph, Erased, investigates interethnic relations in the borderlands of Eastern Europe.
-As a framework for this research, he led a multi-year collaborative project at the Watson Institute, culminating in the co-edited volume, Shatterzone of Empires.
-Bartov is currently completing a major monograph, The Voice of Your Brother's Blood: Buczacz, Biography of a Town.
+Bartov's interest in representation also led to his study, The "Jew" in Cinema.
+His growing interest in Eastern Europe was reflected in his books Erased and, most recently, Anatomy of a Genocide, as well as in the multi-year project “Borderlands” and the co-edited volume, Shatterzone of Empires.
+During 2015-2018 he directed the project “Israel-Palestine: Lands and Peoples,” at the Watson Institute, convening five international workshops and a closing conference.
+Bartov in now writing a book tentatively titled “Israel, Palestine: A Personal Political History.”

 Israel-Palestine, Lands and Peoples: A New Initiative Led by Omer Bartov

 “The Voice of Your Brother’s Blood: Reconstructing Genocide on the Local Level,” in Jewish Histories of the Holocaust: New Transnational Approaches, ed.
-Norman Goda (New York: Berghahn Books, 2014), 105-134.
+Norman J. W. Goda (New York: Berghahn Books, 2014)

 HIST 1969A - Israel-Palestine: Lands and Peoples